gvestmann/crypt/README.md

 Check out the [LIVE VERSION!](https://thecrypt.netlify.com)

+**PRO TIP:** Open up the website in two different tabs and have a chat with yourself.
+It's way more fun!

  ## INTRODUCTION

  This single page application is dedicated to cryptocurrencies.
 It feature the latest crypto-related news, current exchange prices for the 10 most popular coins, and a chat for all crypto-related sharing.